neuralmagic/sparseml/integrations/torchvision/README.md

 ### Export to ONNX

-DeepSparse uses the ONNX format to load neural networks and then deliver breakthrough performance for CPUs by leveraging the sparsity and quantization within a network.

 The SparseML installation provides a `sparseml.image_classification.export_onnx` command that you can use to export the model to ONNX.
 Be sure the `--checkpoint_path` argument points to your trained model:

 ```bash